 2 courses (6 credit hours) from the following list:

 - PUBL 601 Political and Social Context of the Policy Process

 - PUBL 603 Theory and Practice of Policy Analysis

 - POLI 623 Government Budgeting

 Elective courses may include appropriate courses from Economics, Public Policy, Data Sciences, Geography and Environmental Systems, Sociology, Mathematics, Statistics, or other programs at UMBC.
-Students may take courses from UMAB, College Park or other University of Maryland System campuses.
-A minimum of six credit-hours must be in economics courses.
-In the package of 5 elective courses, a miminum of 2 courses must be economics classes, although students may request an exception to his rule from the ECPA Graduate Program Director.
+Students may take courses from UMB, College Park or other University of Maryland System campuses.
+A minimum of 2 elective courses must be economics classes, although students may request an exception to his rule from the ECPA Graduate Program Director.

 Students undertake the research for, write, and present a major policy paper in the capstone course, ECON 699.
 This capstone project policy paper must be approved by both the student’s primary advisor for the project and the instructor of the ECON 699 capstone seminar.
-If the instructor of ECON 699 is the student’s primary adviror, approval of a second faculty member is required.
-For more details, go to program degree requirements .
+For more details, go to Program Degree Requirements.